 Walter “Butch” Guchereau and his son, Shawn, our guide for the day, started Cajun Country Swamp Tours because “the swamps are our passion and sharing a few hours with people who love and enjoy nature is an enjoyable experience for us.”
 Their enthusiasm and honest-to-goodness love of the lake was evident to all of us in the boat.

-As we meandered at a snail’s pace through the majestic Cypress and Tupoli trees, we were also falling in love.
+As we meandered at a snail’s pace through the majestic Cypress tress, we were also falling in love.
 Shawn regaled us with interesting tidbits about the bayou as a whole and the lake specifically, but it was the stillness that took hold of me.

 The reflections tricked us into thinking we could see the bottom, but it was too deep and the trees reached right now down into darkness below us.